 Figure 7.4: Example of HRI Engine and HRI Components

+[ERI/ORI extension (generalization as RoIS) figures and explanation to be added here.]

 Calling each of the HRI functions provided by a robotic system such as a service robot or intelligent sensing system a “functional implementation,” a robotic system can be expressed as a set of one or more functional implementations.
 These functional implementations (e.g., face recognition, wheel control) are usually provided in a form that is dependent on robot hardware such as sensors and actuators.

 Referring to Figure 7.4, this specification defines the RoIS Framework as one that manages the interface not in units of functional implementations incorporated in the robot but rather in abstract functional units applicable to a service application.
 Such an abstract functional unit is called an “HRI Component.”
 Here, HRI Components (e.g., person detection, person identification) are logical functional elements making up the description of a human-robot interaction scenario.